steveknoblock/seseragi/seseragi/seseragi.md

 The design of Seseragi will focus on balance between image and text, and visual flow.
 The design will provide templates for a concise set of page types:

-Homepage
+* Homepage
-Article Page
+* Article Page
-Flow Page
+* Flow Page
-Contents or Index Page
+* Contents or Index Page

 What will these pages show?

 An article page will show an article.

-# Old
+# Notes

-fonts are for only font import

-typography is only for font-related rules, no margin, borders, padding

-try to put everything here that defines font usage, except for components, which may have their own internal font rules fir using fonts

-i understand this means you cant look in one place for all the styles, but at least yiu know only font rules are in typography, pasding, margins, dimensions are sknewhere else
+Thinking of putting typography in a separate file only for font-related rules, no margin, borders, padding, and the like.
+Try to put everything here that defines font usage, except for components, which may have their own internal font rules for using fonts.
+I understand this means you can't look in one place for all the styles, but at least you know only font rules are in typography, padding, margins, dimensions are elsewhere.

-what about line height, letter spacing and kerning?
+Todo: Set line height, letter spacing and kerning?